AlDanial/cloc/README.md

                              a performance boost at the expense of counting files with identical contents multiple times
                              (if such duplicates exist).
-   --stdin-name=FILE         Give a file name to use to determine the language
+   --stdin-name=&lt;file&gt;       Give a file name to use to determine the language
                              for standard input.
 (Use - as the input name to receive source code via STDIN.)
-   --strip-comments=EXT      For each file processed, write to the current
+   --strip-comments=&lt;ext&gt;    For each file processed, write to the current
                              directory a version of the file which has blank and commented lines removed (in-line comments
                              persist).
-The name of each stripped file is the original file name with .EXT appended to it.
+The name of each stripped file is the original file name with .&lt;ext&gt; appended to it.
                              It is written to the current directory unless --original-dir is on.
+   --strip-str-comments      Replace comment markers embedded in strings with
+                             'xx'.
+This attempts to work around a limitation in Regexp::Common::Comment where comment markers
+                             embedded in strings are seen as actual comment markers and not strings, often resulting in a 'Complex regular subexpression recursion limit'
+                             warning and incorrect counts.
+There are two disadvantages to using this switch:  1/code count performance drops, and 2/code generated with
+                             --strip-comments will contain different strings
+                             where ever embedded comments are found.
    --sum-reports             Input arguments are report files previously
                              created with the --report-file option.
 Makes
                              a cumulative set of results containing the